snippets3d/snippets-docs/README.md

 ### Review Process
 Once you open a pull request, it will be reviewed by the documentation maintainers.
 Feedback will be provided, and once approved, the changes will be merged into the repository.

+### Deployment Process

+(For snippets staff)
+Once the changes have been made, to deploy to production on github pages run:
+`ghp-import -n -p -f site/`

 ## 📄 License

 This documentation is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for more details.